brianc/node-postgres/packages/pg-connection-string/README.md

 The resulting config contains a subset of the following properties:

-* `host` - Postgres server hostname or, for UNIX doamain sockets, the socket filename
+* `host` - Postgres server hostname or, for UNIX domain sockets, the socket filename
 * `port` - port on which to connect
 * `user` - User with which to authenticate to the server
 * `password` - Corresponding password